TIBCOSoftware/js-docker/kubernetes/README.md

 - Keystore in secret: `kubectl apply -f jasperreports-server-k8s-secret.yaml`
 - Keystore in volume: `kubectl apply -f jasperreports-server-k8s-volume.yaml`

+# Troubleshooting

+When running the service with keystore files in a secret, this error:
+`Error from server (Forbidden): secrets \"jasperserver-pro-jrsks\" is forbidden: User "system:serviceaccount:default:default" cannot get secrets in the namespace "default"` comes from the cmdline init-container not having permissions to update the secret.
+See the ClusterRole update above.

 # Logging in to JasperReports Server

 After the JasperReports Server container is up, log into it via URL from a browser.